If you don't yet know the home renovation trends for 2025, your project might just be missing out

 (Image credit: Sketch Architects/Chris Snook)

-With the cost of materials so high, even a small kitchen extension has become prohibitively expensive for some.
-But that needn't mean giving up on your dream home.
+With the cost of both materials and labour so high, even a small kitchen extension has become eye-wateringly expensive for many.
+That said, there is no reason to give up on your plans just yet.
 Many architects are now encouraging their clients to improve the existing footprint, rather than simply slapping on an extension and hoping for the best.

 'So many of our projects focus on trying to get height and light into a house,' says Carlé Scott Gerber.
 'We want to create interesting spaces, not just add extra boxes on.'